JoAnn Elam Collection

 The collection also includes 3 boxes of papers which include press and publicity material for Rape, lab and technical information, and hundreds of documents and ephemera related to Everyday People.
 The Elam collection also contains several historically important medical films made by James O. Elam, M.D., JoAnn Elam's father, which document his development of the "rescue breathing" technique and numerous other advances in clinical anesthesiology and cardiopulmonary resuscitation.
 Additionally, there are at least two titles by experimental filmmakers and artists Dan Perz and Ruth Klassen.

-The JoAnn Elam Collection is organized into six series:
+The JoAnn Elam Collection is organized into seven Series:

 SERIES I: Finished Films, Home Movies and Sketches by JoAnn Elam